gorenje/backend/README.md

 Pushtech Backend
 ===

-Basic setup for doing mobile in-app tracking.
+Complete backend for Push.

 Architecture
 ===

 *Insert Image Here*

-Four main parts to the infrastructure:
+Ten main parts to the infrastructure:

 1. Front-facing [tracker](src/tracker) that takes in tracking requests and pushes these to redis instance.
 The intention is to have